MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/fsrm-overview.md

     2. Back in Registry Editor, right-click the **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\SrmSvc\Settings** key and then select **New** > **Multi-String Value**.
     3. Name the value `SkipUSNCreationForVolumes`.
     4. Enter the path of each volume on which you skip creating a change journal, placing each path on a separate line.
 For example:

         ```
         \\?\Volume{8d3c9e8a-0000-0000-0000-100000000000}\
         \\?\Volume{8d3c9e8a-0000-0000-0000-501f00000000}\
         ```

         > [!NOTE]
         > Registry Editor might tell you that it removed empty strings, displaying this warning that you can safely disregard: `Data of type REG_MULTI_SZ cannot contain empty strings.
 Registry Editor will remove all empty strings found.`

 7. Start the SRMSVC service.
-For example, in a PowerShell session enter `Start-Service SrmSvc`
+For example, in a PowerShell session enter `Start-Service SrmSvc`.

-For older new features, see [What's New in File Server Resource Manager](https://technet.microsoft.com/library/dn383587.aspx).

 ## See also